jwxia2014/HDAC3i-Finder/README.md

 Introduction
 -----------------------------------
-HDAC3i-Finder is a python GUI application for classify compounds into HDAC3 inhibitors or non-inhibitors based on a thoroughly validated machine-learning model, i.e. XGBoost algorithm with Morgan2 fingerprints as features.
-It makes prediction in two modes, "a single compound" and "a set of compounds" (virtual screening) and can run on Windows-based machine.
+HDAC3i-Finder is a python GUI application for virtually screening for HDAC3 inhibitors with a thoroughly validated machine-learning model, i.e. a model built with XGBoost as the algorithm and Morgan2 fingerprints as features.
+It was designed to run on any Windows-based machine.

 Availability
 -----------------------------------